 Should always be a Global AWR Report ($ORACLE_HOME/rdbms/admin/awrgrpt.sql)

 Commonly there are 1-2 large database workloads residing on the Exadata and then others that have consolidated to it.
-Find out from the customer which ones are the larger databases and if there are days where the workload is heavier than others.
+Find out from the customer which ones are the larger databases and if there are days when the workload is heavier than others.

 Ask for a smaller window AWR for these databases, 3-4 days has shown to offer the best sizing for Exadata workloads using the Right-sizing assessment.

-For an AWR with a 1 hour interval on snapshots, this would equate to 72-96 snapshot variance between the beginning and ending snapshot.
+For an AWR with a 1-hour interval on snapshots, this would equate to 72-96 snapshot variance between the beginning and ending snapshot.

 The customer will still need to provide the size of the database and the dbspace.sql is the best way to collect this data in a script that is very low impact to the database.